Colorado Springs, CO, Schools with Health Care Degrees

 - University of Colorado at Colorado Springs has bachelor's degree programs in nursing and health science.
 The campus is located approximately six miles north of downtown Colorado Springs.

 - Pikes Peak Community College is based about seven miles south of downtown Colorado Springs.
 The college offers associate's degree programs for pre-med and pre-allied health students.
+Some health programs are offered at the Rampart Range Campus, which is a few miles north of downtown.

 Find schools that offer these popular programs